NclRSE-Training/Version-Control-Git-Teaching-Notes/episode5_ex2.md

 ## 5.2 Reverting a Commit

 Jennifer is collaborating on her Python script with her colleagues and realizes her last commit to the project’s repository contained an error and she wants to undo it. ```git revert [erroneous commit ID]``` will create a new commit that reverses Jennifer’s erroneous commit.
 Therefore ```git revert``` is different to ```git checkout [commit ID]``` because git checkout returns the files within the local repository to a previous state, whereas ```git revert``` reverses changes committed to the local and project repositories.

-Below are the right steps and explanations for Jennifer to use git revert, what is the missing command?
+Below are the right steps and explanations for Jennifer to use ```git revert```, what is the missing command?

 1. ``` ________ # Look at the git history of the project to find the commit ID```